DerekBabb/CyberSecurity/README.md

 - Networking and Security

 ## Usage
+The units and topics outlined are designed to be stand-alone.
+Each unit can be taught alone or all of the units could be taught as a full-year course in cyber security.

+This repository is designed to be teacher-facing and it is left to the teacher to use an existing LMS or other method of giving links, activities, and supporting documents to the students.

 ## Interwoven Projects
 Throughout the year, there are several ongoing projects.
 Some of these activities will be called out specifically in a lesson but for the majority of the time these are activities which can be slotted in by the instructor.